jeffpar/pcjs.v1/docs/about/pcjs/README.md

 ---

 PCjs is a IBM PC and PC XT simulator written entirely in JavaScript.
 It's designed to load and run extremely fast, it works well in all modern web browsers (both desktop and mobile), and it's easy to customize.
+It is part of the [PCjs Project](https://github.com/jeffpar/pcjs), an open source project on [GitHub](http://github.com/).

 Check out the [Demos](/#demos) on the home page, and all the other PCjs [Application](/apps/pc/), [Boot Disk](/disks/pc/) and [Machine](/configs/pc/machines/) demos, including an IBM PC XT "[Server Array](/configs/pc/machines/5160/cga/256kb/array/)"